Dr. Marla McGregor, Co-director

 Mary Cook, M.Ed., RP

 Mary Cook received her Master’s Degree in Counselling Psychology from the University of Toronto.
+She is a Registered Psychotherapist with the College of Psychotherapists of Ontario.
 Mary offers strategies from both the Emotion Focused Therapy (EFT) and Cognitive Behavioural Therapy (CBT) models with a goal to helping her clients achieve their goals and regain a sense of well-being and balance in their lives.
 She enjoys working with all ages, helping children, adolescents and adults develop effective strategies to manage a variety of difficulties, including mood and anxiety disorders, relationship and work stress, general stress management, self-esteem issues as well as grief and loss.
 In addition to individual counselling, Mary also has extensive training and experience with Couples Therapy.

-Read Therapist Mary Cook‘s full bio and services.
+Read Psychotherapist Mary Cook‘s full bio and services.